magento/devdocs/guides/v2.1/cloud/live/sens-data-initial.md

 9. If prompted, [flush the Magento cache](http://docs.magento.com/m2/ee/user_guide/system/cache-management.html){:target="\_blank"}.
 10. Log out of the Magento Admin.

-## Export values and transfer config.local.php to your local system {#export}
+## Export values and transfer config.local.php to your local workstation {#export}
 This step creates and transfers the `config.local.php` configuration file on the Integration environment using a command you run on your local machine.

 This procedure corresponds to step 2 in the [recommended procedure]({{ page.baseurl }}/cloud/live/sens-data-over.html#cloud-config-specific-recomm).
-After you create `config.local.php`, transfer it to your local system so you can add it to Git.
+After you create `config.local.php`, transfer it to your local workstation so you can add it to Git.

-To create and transfer `config.local.php`:

 {% include cloud/sens-data-create-config-local.md %}